 - See the possibilities in Detroit through both hyper-local and regional lenses.

 - Understand disparities in the city and region, and want to be part of addressing them.

-What are the desired qualifications for a Detroit Revitalization Fellow?
+What are the required qualifications for a candidate interested in being Detroit Revitalization Fellow?

 All Detroit Revitalization Fellows have an undergraduate degree, and most also hold a graduate degree.
 Fellows will typically have somewhere between five to fifteen years of professional experience.
 It is required that each applicant’s most recent experience be a work experience at the time of application (if you were working full-time and also in school that is fine).
 A Revitalization Fellow should be accomplished in her or his line of work, but also be willing to step out of that experience for a new and challenging professional opportunity.
 All Revitalization Fellow applicants are required to be U.S. citizens or otherwise Lawful Permanent Residents at the time of application.
 Neither Wayne State University nor any of the employers at which Fellows are placed can offer work visa status for nonresidents that may be considering applying to be a Detroit Revitalization Fellow.

 What is the employment package for a Detroit Revitalization Fellow?

 Fellows receive competitive salaries and benefits packages through their individual employers, where they serve as full-time employees for the two-year term of the fellowship.
-Base salaries range from $50,000 to $80,000 annually.
+Base salaries range from $53,000 to $86,000 annually (with benefits in addition).
 Fellows also have access to a significant amount of group leadership development training, an individual professional development coach and an individual professional training allowance.

 Where do Detroit Revitalization Fellows work?